Historical Global Development Divisions

 Look underneath the graph and record the key data for each country on your worksheet.

-Using your worksheet, describe the trends shown on the graph that opens up making sure you talk about the value in 1990 and the value today as well as the shape of the line and anything unusual that happens.
+Using your worksheet, describe the trends shown on the graph that opens up making sure you talk about the value in 1990 (Switzerland) and the value today as well as the shape of the line and anything unusual that happens.

-Task 4 - The Presentation Task
+Task 4 - The Presentation Task - Star V's Cross!

 You have two lessons and one homework to put together a short presentation to give to your partner via Teams.